 Even a few steps inside the walls of the sanctuary, you feel the atmosphere somehow change.
 For certain, it’s cooler under the canopy.
 We were there on a warm day, but a few minutes in and we were glad to have jumpers with us.

-We were accompanied by a guide from Sanctuary Mountain, which is the best way to experience this remarkable place.
+We were lucky enough to be accompanied by a guide from Sanctuary Mountain, which is the best way to experience this remarkable place.
 Our guide, Tali, was able to explain so much that we’d have otherwise missed as we walked through the forest.

-Tali also showed us hidden elements to the project, like how they keep a track and also trap the animal pests still at large in the reserve.
+Tali also showed us hidden elements to the conservation project that’s still in progress.
+We saw how they keep a track and also trap the animal pests still at large in the reserve.
 And of course, she could tell us the names of the bird species we could hear and see on our walk.